 Yep, without punishments.
 No threats, no time-outs, no removing privileges.
 Essentially, I’m talking about you not doing anything that pushes your child into that defensive and disconnected state where if they feel anything at all, it’s most likely to be shame.

-(Not to mention the fact that they will at this point be flooded with stress hormones that will send them into fight or flight; they won’t be able to do much except defend themselves, and the punishment that you hand out ends up missing the mark anyway).
+(Not to mention the fact that they will at this point be flooded with stress hormones that will send them headfirst into fight or flight mode; they won’t be able to do much except defend themselves, and the punishment that you hand out ends up missing the mark anyway).

 Now I could write forever on all the reasons why you might want to consider parenting without punishments, but here is just one compelling one:

 And for me, this comes back to what we talk about all time here at Mellownest: being a mindful and intentional parent.

 If you think about your goals as a parent and the kind of parent you want to be, then you’ve got to act in way that serves to meet those goals, right?